cshapard26/steno-anki-engine/README.md

 # Steno Anki Engine
 ## What is it?
 [Clippy2](https://github.com/Josiah-tan/plover_clippy_2) is a community add-on for Open Steno Project's [stenography](https://en.wikipedia.org/wiki/Stenotype) software [Plover](https://github.com/openstenoproject/plover).
-The add-on locally tracks a user's keystrokes and creates a datalog anytime the user executes a suboptimal brief (a word on the stenotpye).
+The add-on locally tracks a user's keystrokes and creates a datalog any time the user executes a suboptimal brief (a word on the stenotpye).

 [Anki](https://github.com/ankitects/anki) is a popular spaced repition flashcard app that algorithmically burns terms into the user's memory, which is a must have for any student learning stenography.